 "Ah, I knew you were going to talk about that," Nigel leaned onto his desk with one arm for support.
 "That's why I'm expanding the place.
 It's so the herd of dinosaurs can have a lot of room to roam around in.
 And also…"

-The man backs up and kneels down behind his wooden desk.
-He opens the largest drawer at the bottom, which was filled with various objects.
+The man backed up and knelt down behind his wooden desk.
+He opened the largest drawer at the bottom, which was filled with various objects.
 On the very top was a ridged metal object about a foot in length.
 The middle part of the peculiar pole was raised and both ends had what seemed to be blue lights, which were off.
 Nigel closed the drawer, stood up, and showed it to the young member.
 Hazel walked a little closer and observed the thing.

 "I've been working on this."
 Nigel added.